Take your blog to the next level with these Blog Photography Tips and Tricks!

 My Favorite Camera:

-So this is the camera I use for my blog photography, and I absolutely love, love, love it!
+So the Canon Rebel is the camera I use for my blog photography, and I absolutely love, love, love it!
 It’s easy to use and takes fabulous photos.
+The pictures turn out clear, crisp, and undistorted in any way… you won’t believe how much better they are than the pictures you can take on your phone.
 It’s the perfect transition camera when moving from a point and shoot to a DSLR, and I honestly can’t recommend it enough!

 My Favorite Lenses:

 To go along with your Canon Rebel, you’ll want a 50mm f/1.8 lens as well.
 These lenses don’t come with the kits, so it will be an add on.
 It’s the most affordable option for adding a ton of functionality to your camera.
 You’ll use this a lot when creating those gorgeous crisp images with blurred backgrounds.
+It’s great for portraits, and also close-ups of food when you want to blur something out a bit in the back for a fun effect.
 It’s so small and lightweight to tote around, too!

-After I had been blogging for several years and was starting to create more and more recipes, I realized I needed a lens that could capture every itty bitty detail in a picture.
-I’m talking… little grains of salt, and sugar, and that kind of detail.
-I did so much research, and found this… my absolute go-to lens that I’ve used every day for over a year now.
-It does an incredible job of picking up even the tiniest specs and details, and you’ll end up with gorgeous, crisp, clear images!
+After I had been blogging for several years and wanted to take my photography to the next level, I realized I needed a lens that could capture every itty bitty detail in a picture.
+I’m talking… little grains of salt or sugar on a food item, drops of dew on a flower… that kind of detail.
+I did so much research, and found this macro lens… my absolute go-to detail lens that I use ALL the time now.
+It does such an incredible job of picking up even the tiniest specs and details, and you’ll end up with gorgeous, crisp, clear images!
 It’s absolutely worth the investment… I love it!

 My Favorite Camera Tripod: